Why is a multiple pregnancy a concern?

 Gestational high blood pressure

-Women with multiple fetuses are more than twice as likely to develop high blood pressure of pregnancy.
-This health problem often develops earlier and is worse than in pregnancy with one baby.
+Women pregnant with multiple babies are more than twice as likely to develop high blood pressure of pregnancy.
+This health problem often starts earlier and is worse than in pregnancy with one baby.
 It can also raise the chance of early detachment of the placenta (placental abruption).

-Women with multiple fetuses are more likely to get gestational diabetes.
+Women with a multiple pregnancy are more likely to get gestational diabetes.

-Anemia is more than twice as common in multiple pregnancies as in a single birth.
+Anemia is more than twice as common in women pregnant with more than 1 baby.

-Multiple birth babies have about twice the risk for problems present at birth (congenital) such as spina bifida and other neural tube defects, and problems of the digestive tract and heart.
+Multiple birth babies have about twice the risk for certain problems present at birth (congenital).
+These include spina bifida and other neural tube defects, and problems of the digestive tract and heart.

 Twin-to-twin transfusion syndrome

 Twin-to-twin transfusion syndrome (TTTS) is a condition of the placenta that develops only with identical twins that share a placenta.
-Blood vessels connect within the placenta and divert blood from one fetus to the other.
+Blood vessels connect within the placenta and divert blood from 1 baby to the other.
 It happens in about 3 in 20 twins with a shared placenta.

-In TTTS, blood is shunted from 1 fetus to the other through blood vessel connections in a shared placenta.
-Over time, the recipient fetus gets too much blood.
+In TTTS, blood is shunted from 1 baby to the other through blood vessel connections in a shared placenta.
+Over time, the recipient baby gets too much blood.
 This can overload the cardiovascular system and cause too much amniotic fluid to develop.
-The smaller donor fetus does not get enough blood and has low amounts of amniotic fluid.
+The smaller donor baby does not get enough blood and has low amounts of amniotic fluid.
 TTTS can be treated during pregnancy by withdrawing some of the extra fluid with a needle or with surgery on the placenta.
 Sometimes, the twins may need to be delivered early.

 |Click Image to Enlarge